Taiyelolu1/MoMA-OnView-Analysis/README.md

 Other tables were further created to help wih the analysis.
 These include:

 * **CountryList**: This table had the list of all the nationalities of the artists with their corresponding countries.
-The data category forthe country column was chaged to `Country/Region`.
+The data category for the country column was changed to `Country/Region`.
 A relationship was the created between the CountryList[Nationality] and Artists[Nationality].
 * **ArtistImage**: This table was created with the top artists in mind.
-It had the `ArtistName` and `Image URL` columns.
+It had the ArtistName and the Image URL of the artists listed.
 This table was meant to be used as a tooltip.
-The date category for the Image URL column was changed to Image URL.
+The date category for the Image URL column was changed to `Image URL`.
 A relationship was created between ArtistImage[ArtistName] and Artists[ArtistName].